Award-winning exhibition enjoys record-breaking 4 weeks

 For many centuries, there has been a misconception perpetuated by books, movies and the media where Muslim culture and civilisation is characterised by the 1001 Nights stories about Aladdin, Ali Baba, Sinbad, harems and flying carpets.
 The pioneering role that Muslim civilisation has played in the advancement of science, technology and the arts has been largely ignored.

-By calling our initiative 1001 Inventions, we highlight that the picture painted by 1001 Nights stories is inaccurate and fails to recognise how the scientists, scholars and engineers of Muslim civilisation helped lay the foundations of the European Renaissance and ultimately our modern world.
+By calling our brand 1001 Inventions, we highlight that the picture painted by 1001 Nights stories is inaccurate and fails to recognise how the scientists, scholars and engineers of Muslim civilisation helped lay the foundations of the European Renaissance and ultimately our modern world.

 Who is responsible for uncovering these scientific and historical facts?